NouraAldayhani/Tuwaiq_Community/README.md

 	- as a manager, I want to view questions so I can read them.
 	- as a manager, I want to add questions so I can get replies.
 	- as a manager, I want to modify questions so I can update them.
-	- as a manager, I want to delete the question so I can delete it from the questions page.
+	- as a manager, I want to delete the question so I can delete it from the botcamp page.
+	- as a manager, I want to delete all questions so I can delete it from the bootcamp page.
-	- as a manager, I want to receive notifications so that I can get notifications about the request of new users.
+	- as a manager,  I want to receive notifications so I can know who ask question in my bootcamp .
 	- as a manager, I want to add a replay to a question in any BootCamps so I can answer the question.
 	- as a manager, I want to modify any replay to a question so I can update the replay.
 	- as a manager, I want to delete any replay to a question so I can delete the replay.
 	- as a manager, I want to view any bootcamp so I can manage them.
-	- as a manager, I want to create any bootcamp so I can add users.
+	- as a manager, I want to create any bootcamp so I can add user.
 	- as a manager, I want to modify any bootcamp so I can update it.
+	- - as a manager, I want to delete any bootcamp so I can delete it.